CHARTER OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

 To further fulfill its responsibilities and duties, the Committee shall, to the extent that it deems necessary or appropriate, and in addition to the items described above:

-- Review management's monitoring of compliance with the Foreign Corrupt Practices Act.
+vi.
+Review management's and internal audit’s monitoring of compliance with the Foreign Corrupt Practices Act.